Skip to main content

 Learning Agreement

-Erasmus students must complete a Learning Agreement.
+Erasmus+ students must complete a learning agreement.
 ATU accepts all learning agreements via EWP or third-party software and PDF where partners are not using the EWP dashboard.
 Please discuss your course choices with your home academic coordinator.

 English Proficiency